How to Grow Your Forever Family

 - You will most likely not receive a newborn child

 - Children from foster care may have endured emotional or physical abuse or stress

-Average Cost Public agency adoption is typically very inexpensive, ranging from free to $2,500, according to the Department of Health and Human Services.
+Public agency adoption is typically very inexpensive, typically ranging from free to around $2,500.

 Independent adoptions can come about in a number of different ways.
 From family members who adopt another member's child to parents who adopt a newborn from a teenage mother, these adoptions vary in scope and difficulty.
 While independent adoptions are often negotiated by parties involved in the adoption process, lawyers are typically involved in creating the legal documents that fulfill the adoption agreement.
 Because of this, independent adoptions are still rather expensive, with the only real cost savings coming from avoiding agency fees.

 - Negotiating an adoption on your own terms

 - The possibility of avoiding some fees, including agency fees